What Is the New Los Angeles District Attorney's DA's Background? What Are Some Of The Big Changes That Have Come To LA?

 Abolishing the Three-Strikes Law in Los Angeles

 Consequently, has the DA changed things?
-The answer is absolutely, yes.
+The answer is absolutely yes.
 When the new DA was sworn in a couple of weeks ago, he put out a new policy manual for his deputies.

-All of the surrounding counties still utilize the three-strikes law and send people to prison for long periods of time based on it.
+All of the surrounding counties still utilize the three-strikes law and send people to prison for long periods based on it.
 He's basically ordered all of his deputies not to use any prior strikes against people who have been convicted of new offenses.

 Strike All Special Allegations